intermine/im-docs/docs/get-started/tutorial/webapp.md

 {% tabs %}
 {% tab title="Show all properties" %}
 You can also see and edit the values of every property set for your mine.
+To do this:

 1. Log in as the superuser for your mine. \(See [Website Admin](../../webapp/admin/index.md) for details on how to do this.\)
 2. Change the last part of the URL in your browser to be `showProperties.do`, e.g. [http://localhost:8080/biotestmine/showProperties.do](http://localhost:8080/biotestmine/showProperties.do)

 This lists all properties that are used in your webapp.
-You can update the values for each property and instantly see how the webapp is changed, without worrying about breaking anything. \(The changes only last for that session, to permanently change a value you'll need to update the appropriate config file.\)
+You can update the values for each property and instantly see how the webapp is changed, without worrying about breaking anything. \(The changes only last for that session.
+To permanently change a value, you'll need to update the appropriate config file.\)
 {% endtab %}
 {% endtabs %}

 ### Keyword Search

 InterMine's keyword search uses a Lucene-based index created at build-time.
-Every field in the database is indexed unless you configure a table or column to be skipped.
+Every field in the database is indexed, unless you configure a table or column to be skipped.
 You can also configure facets / categories to help your users mine the search results.
 See [Keyword Search](../../webapp/keyword-search/index.md) for details on how to configure the keyword search.

 {% tabs %}
 {% tab title="The first search" %}